tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![mining](Images/blockchain-mining.png)

-* Point out that we still need to mine each block going forward again, one at a time, chronologically in order to completely rebuild the chain.
+* Point out that we still need to mine, or "calculate" each block going forward again, one at a time, chronologically in order to completely rebuild the chain.

+* We will learn more about how mining works next class, but you can just think of it as rebuilding the block.

 Click on `Mine` in the second block to demonstrate.